 AI keeps coming up, but nobody owns it

-The leadership team agrees AI matters, but decisions keep bouncing between product, tech, operations, and compliance.
+Leadership agrees AI matters.
+But decisions keep bouncing between product, tech, operations, and compliance.
 A fractional Head of AI gives that work a real owner.

-Companies usually do not need this role on day one.
-They need it when AI becomes important enough to affect real business decisions, but not mature enough to justify a full-time executive hire.
+You do not need this role on day one.
+You need it when AI becomes important enough to affect real business decisions, but not mature enough to justify a full-time executive hire.

-The leadership team agrees AI matters, but decisions keep bouncing between product, tech, operations, and compliance.
+Leadership agrees AI matters.
+But decisions keep bouncing between product, tech, operations, and compliance.
 A fractional Head of AI gives that work a real owner.

-If the real gap is prioritization, architecture judgment, and delivery discipline, another agency or more engineers will not solve the core problem.
+If the real gap is prioritisation, architecture judgment, and delivery discipline, another agency or more engineers will not solve the problem.
+You need someone who owns the decisions.

-The common pattern is familiar: leadership wants progress, vendors show demos, internal teams test tools, and nobody feels empowered to say what the first real AI workflow should be.
+The pattern is always the same: leadership wants progress, vendors show demos, internal teams test tools, and nobody feels empowered to say what the first real AI workflow should be.

 If that sounds familiar, the pages on what a fractional Head of AI does and why AI pilots fail to reach production are the next useful reads.